The Harrington Jacket

 Like so many other iconic menswear styles like the three-piece suit, the trench coat, and riding coats, the Harrington Jacket has Great Britain to thank for its origin.
 It was developed in Manchester, England in the 1930s and gained massive popularity during the 1950s and 1960s.

-With a history like that, it is easy to see why countless leading men in Hollywood and daily life have gravitated toward this jacket to create a casual yet smart look and why the Harrington Jacket is considered an essential piece in any stylish man’s wardrobe today.
+With a history like that, it is easy to see why countless leading men in Hollywood (like Jason Statham and Bradley Cooper) have gravitated toward this jacket to create a casual yet smart look.

 How to Wear a Harrington Jacket

 For a more laid back and dressed down look, we’d recommend pairing the jacket with a simple white tee shirt and lightweight chinos.
-Here, we’ve styled the navy Harrington with our Tyler Pocket T-Shirt in White and our Lightweight Stretch Chinos in Grey.
+Here, we’ve styled the tan Harrington with our Vintage Crewneck T-Shirt in Yellow and our Light Wash Johnny Stretch Slim Fit Jeans.

 The Double Zipper